ainc/ainc-2018/_blog/uncover-a-new-to-you-world-of-secondhand-fashion.md

 Here's how **YOU** can help support sustainable fashion companies… even if you don’t buy from them!

-1. Continue to educate yourself
+**1. Continue to educate yourself.**

 * Where are you buying your products from, who is producing those products, and how are they being produced?
 These are important questions to ask as you’re making purchase decisions.
 * Do a deep dive and see for yourself why we shouldn’t support fast fashion brands.

-2. Find, follow, and support the sustainable fashion community in your city
+**2. Find, follow, and support the sustainable fashion community in your city.**

 * Lexington has a large secondhand fashion community
-* Here are **5** of my personal favorites:
+* Here are 5 of my personal favorites:

 @[reese.cycled](https://www.instagram.com/reese.cycled/)